 A brief conversation with PLF Claims Attorney Bradley Tompkins about common malpractice risks and how to handle them

 Finding the right associate to join your firm can feel a lot like fishing.
 There may be plenty of fish in the sea, but you are searching for a star.
 Your job description is the first connection potential applicants have with you.
 You want that first contact to capture their attention and interest while also conveying your values and the benefits of working with you.
-Read on for a few tips to describe your associate position clearly and authentically.

 The Professional Liability Fund offers a wide variety of resources to educate and assist lawyers and law office staff.
 As part of those resources, we maintain and update a library of over 300 forms consisting of checklists, sample letters and pleadings, and other helpful documents.
 We recently added four new checklists to our website that we encourage you to review.